 And then he takes the mask off, revealing The Joker’s face paint.

-The reason this is one of the best quotes in the movie, despite the fact that it’s the first time we reveal the Joker to the audience, is because it hints at The Joker’s twisted ideology.
+This is one of the best quotes in the movie, although it’s the first time we reveal the Joker to the audience, because it hints at The Joker’s twisted ideology.

-More importantly, when he says “whatever doesn’t kill you makes you stranger” he is revealing his cards.
-In fact, he has experienced intense psychological trauma himself and uses “strangeness” as a coping mechanism.
+More importantly, when he says, “whatever doesn’t kill you makes you stranger” he reveals his cards.
+He has experienced intense psychological trauma himself and uses “strangeness” as a coping mechanism.

-In essence, the character of the Joker does exactly that – he survives his past trauma and tackles Gotham’s whole system of government using strangeness to his advantage.
+In essence, the character of the Joker does precisely that – he survives his past trauma and tackles Gotham’s whole system of government using strangeness to his advantage.

 11. “Do I really look like a guy with a plan?
 You know what I am?
 I’m a dog chasing cars.
 I wouldn’t know what to do with one if I caught it!”

-One of the best scenes in the film is when Joker goes to visit Harvey Dent in the hospital.
-Prior to this scene, the entire hospital has been evacuated due to a bomb threat Joker put out in order to stop a whistleblower from outing who Batman really is.
+One of the film’s best scenes is when Joker visits Harvey Dent in the hospital.
+Before this scene, the entire hospital has been evacuated due to a bomb threat Joker put out to stop a whistleblower from outing who Batman is.

-Obviously, this doesn’t go over well with Harvey, since half his face was burnt off due to a fire Joker set that simultaneously killed his fiancé.
-So Joker has to use his words carefully in order to accomplish his goal – turn the “white knight” of Gotham into an agent of chaos, like him.
+This doesn’t go over well with Harvey since half his face was burnt off due to a fire Joker set that simultaneously killed his fiancé.
+So Joker has to use his words carefully to accomplish his goal – turn Gotham’s “white knight” into an agent of chaos, like him.